Train at Univ. of Miami

 Mike & Jim formed a new band called River Saint that played some cover tunes and originals.
 Soon they were getting bookings all over Florida.
 After playing at the "Rathskeller" at the University of Florida in Gainesville, Mike decided it was time for a change and moved there.
 The music scene was thriving and Mike was soon playing in 3 bands.
 One of the bands called "Company" featured the late Gary Peyton on drums, David Darlington on Bass, and Alan Sloan on violin.
 Mike saved up enough money and then moved to Los Angeles to get a record deal.

 The Whole Band

 After a few years playing around the country with cover bands, Mike auditioned for a band called "Avalon".
 Mike joined Avalon and they played all the clubs around Los Angeles.
-Robert Margouleef, a Grammy award winning producer (Stevie Wonder, Devo) decided to produce 4 songs of the group and got the band and the songs in a movie called "Wacko".
+Robert Margouleff, a Grammy award winning producer (Stevie Wonder, Devo) decided to produce 4 songs of the group and got the band and the songs in a movie called "Wacko".
 On the surface it looked like this would be a big break with stars like Joe Don Baker, Stella Stevens, George Kennedy, Julia Duffy and Andrew Dice Clay.
 However, the movie was terrible and went straight to video.

 Avalon EP on Capital

 Avalon kept playing out and then caught the attention of Bobby Colomby who was producing for Capital Records.
 He signed the band to a record contract and they were to record an EP in the Capital Records Tower basement studios.
 Bobby felt that the bass player and drummer weren't cutting it in the studio so he called a meeting.
 The guys decided to keep them in the band but record with Bobby's suggestion for some studio musicians.
 Those studio musicians were the likes of Vinnie Colaiuta on drums and Mike Porcaro on Bass.